jacob-ogre/htmltidy/cran-comments.md

 0 errors | 0 warnings | 2 notes

-* This is a new release.
-* XHTML is a valid and widely used acronym

-This is a new release, so there are no reverse dependencies.

 ---

-This fixes a fairly nasty bug that was user-identfied fairly early after release but I didn't want to bug the CRAN team so quickly after the CRAN acceptange.
-This also addes new functionality and (optionally) provides more informaiton on the tidying process.
+This fixes a fairly nasty bug that was user-identfied fairly early after release but I didn't want to bug the CRAN team so quickly after the CRAN acceptance.
+This also addes new functionality (widgets for viewing & querying XML/HTML) and (optionally) provides more informaiton on the tidying process.